-Our real estate development segment had no significant revenues in the first quarters of fiscal years 2013 and 2012.
+Our real estate development segment had no significant revenues in the first quarters of fiscal years 2014 and 2013.

-Costs and expenses in our real estate development segment were similar quarter to quarter at approximately \$0.2 million.
+Costs and expenses in our real estate development segment were \$0.3 million in the first quarter of fiscal year 2014 compared to \$0.2 million in the first quarter of fiscal year 2013.